-But Australia has done relatively little in some other important areas, such as 'randomised trials', which can be particularly instructive in developing good social policy.
+But Australia has done relatively little in some other important areas, such as 'randomised trials', which can be particularly instructive in developing good social policy (Boruch et al. 2002).
 We seem to see a lot more (proportionately) of this research being done in the United States for example.